Silence is golden; security vs SEO?

 Being in every folder

-WordPress comes with, and in some scenarios, creates large numbers of folders through time.
+WordPress comes with, and in some scenarios, creates large numbers of folders over time.
 Even knowing which folders exist, and where they are, is a considerable challenge.

 For our solution to be reliable, we need to ensure that there’s a ‘smart’